gemseo/gemseo/docs/examples/howtos/design_space/README.md

 A [DesignSpace][gemseo.space.design.DesignSpace] is a collection of scalar or vector variables defined from bounds.

-Use [ParameterSpace][gemseo.space.parameter.ParameterSpace] to create a collection of scalar or vector *random* variables defined from probability distributions
+Use [RandomSpace][gemseo.space.random.RandomSpace] to create a collection of scalar or vector *random* variables defined from probability distributions
-(more information in [Define a parameter space with deterministic and uncertain variables][define-a-parameter-space-with-deterministic-and-uncertain-variables]).
+(more information in [Define a random space][]).